monkphin/Colour-Forge/README.md

 While I have larger plans around the ability to catalogue paints owned by a user and link them to their recipes, there was a high chance due to time constraints that this would not make into an MVP release, as such the above schema was designed with a degree of adaptability in mind, allowing me to add in additional tables to handle other data, either via many to many relationships or one to many relationships.

 # UX
 When a user first visits the site, they will be presented with the homepage, the appearance of which will change depending on if the user is logged in or not.
 For a none logged in user, will see a carousel that shows some of the recipes that users of the site have created, which are fully accessible to non-members so they can peruse some of what the site has to offer.
 They’re invited from both the nav bar and a button on the home page to either log in or register.
 Once logged in the homepage view changes to display a paginated list of recipes contributed by all users of the website.
 This will show in either a 3x2, a 2x3 or a 1x6 array of cards depending on the size of the screen in use.
 Each recipe card displays a thumbnail, title and creator.
-Each card can show the recipe description using Materiliazes ‘Card Reveal’ function From here each recipe can be viewed and read freely, these can even be shared with none registered users of the website as a way of allowing users to not only share paint recipes others may find useful, but as a method of trying to attract new users by, effectively, advertising the site via its shared recipes.
+Each card can show the recipe description using the Materialize ‘Card Reveal’ function From here each recipe can be viewed and read freely, these can even be shared with none registered users of the website as a way of allowing users to not only share paint recipes others may find useful, but as a method of trying to attract new users by, effectively, advertising the site via its shared recipes.
 In addition to the list of recipes the homepage shows an ‘Add Recipe’ and currently, a non-functional ‘Add Paint’ card, these two cards allow the user to go directly to the ‘Add Recipe’ page to create a new paint recipe and advertise the planned paint library feature.

-For the nav bar, a logged-out user will only see the login, register and contact options - the contact form is publicly accessible to allow users to contact the admin in case of issues with their account since currently a self-serve password reset function has not been implemented.
+For the nav bar, a logged-out user will only see the login, about us, register and contact options.
+After landing on the home page a logical place to visit would be the about page, which informs potential new users what the sites purpose is and how it may be able to help them.
+The contact form is publicly accessible to allow users to contact the admin in case of issues with their account since currently a self-serve password reset function has not been implemented.
 However, there are advantages to leaving this form public-facing even after this feature has been added, since it allows unregistered users to raise concerns and questions before joining.

 A logged-in user will see the ‘My Recipes’ section immediately after the home button, which is positioned to ensure users can get quick access to their recipe library, allowing them to log in, locate a recipe they have created and get to work relatively quickly.
 The My Recipes page lists -only- the user's own created recipes providing them with an uncluttered list of cards which are again paginated and will present no more than 6 per page in varying widths/heights depending on the device in use.
 This page also includes another card to allow the user to add a new recipe, which is always present at the top of the page, ensuring that the ability to create new recipes is never more than a click or two away from wherever the user is on the site.